|Course coordinator(s)||dr. ir. N Hofstra|

 35% project work (group grade: presentation & paper).

-Literature will become available through blackboard.
+Literature will become available in Brightspace.

 |Verplicht voor:||BES||Environmental Sciences||BSc||2AF|